mnott/csvdb/README.md

 Do this in a command line:

+  git config --global http.proxy http://proxy:8083
   git config --global https.proxy http://proxy:8083

+If you have problems with your proxy settings, you can unset them as follows:

+  git config --global --unset http.proxy git config --global --unset https.proxy

 If Vagrant does not work because of your proxy, please review the proxy settings in Vagrantfile (optionally comment them out).
 Also, you'll need